nolafs/renaissance-website/site/content/case-studies/exoborne.md

   European media to attend digital briefings for their brand new game Exoborne prior to the global announcement at The Game Awards 2023.
 ---
+Working with Sharkmob & Level Infinite, Renaissance coordinated **40 European media** to attend digital briefings for their brand new game Exoborne prior to the global announcement at **The Game Awards 2023.**

 Coverage from the digital briefings & 1-2-1 interviews with the development team delivered a combined reach that stands at **316 articles** & a **2.7Bn** reach.​

 ![](/images/uploads/exo1.png)